-As most children recover naturally from glue ear, GPs usually adopt a wait-and-see approach to begin with.
+As most children recover naturally from glue ears, GPs usually adopt a wait-and-see approach to begin with.
 Your child will normally be observed for about three months to see if they need treatment.
-If your child continues to have problems, your GP may decide to refer them to an ear, nose and throat (ENT) consultant at a hospital or clinic near you.
+If your child continues to have problems, your GP may decide to refer them to an ear, nose, and throat (ENT) consultant at a hospital or clinic near you.

 What will happen if we have to see an ENT consultant?

 The ENT consultant will examine your child’s ears and treat the symptoms of glue ear.
 Your child will also be seen by an audiologist who will carry out hearing tests and tympanometry.

 Hearing tests will help the audiologist find out your child’s level of hearing and how well their middle ear is working.
 Your child will be played different sounds via headphones, through a small vibrating pad on their head or through loudspeakers and the audiologist will make a note of which sounds your child responds to.
 These tests do not cause any discomfort and children usually find them interesting.